webmozart/console/README.md

 ```

 Like regular commands, sub-commands accept options, arguments and command
 handlers.
-However, instead of creating *one command handler per sub-command*, it
+However, instead of creating *one command handler* per sub-command, it
-is often more convenient to create a single handler with *one method per
+is often more convenient to create a single handler with *one method* per
-sub-command*.
+sub-command.
 The handler method can be selected with `setHandlerMethod()`.

 The basic implementation of our `RemoteCommandHandler` is very similar to the
 command handler of the "log" command: